shambhu-10/personalProjects/denties/README.md

     iii.
 History i.e. sorting/filtering by date, category, treatment(extraction, cleaning, rct etc) iv.
 Analytics Dashbord - will create a powerBi dashbord auto and will show the diagram bases of main themes.

 3. form - in which all the data will get added by the doc
+4. whatsapp direct link send for rating on google if the phone no. is uploaded on in the form